Passion's Log

 ← Back to blog

-Part 1: Installing VMware
+Part 1 - Installing VMware

-Introduction to Installing VMware: When learning Linux, server operations, network experiments, container technologies, and various development environment deployments, virtual machines are almost one of the most common and practical basic tools.
+Preface on Installing VMware: When learning Linux, server operations, network experiments, container technologies, and various development environment deployments, virtual machines are almost one of the most common and practical basic tools.

 Linux #Linux#System Administration#Troubleshooting

-Part 1: Installing VMware
+Installing VMware

 When learning Linux, server operations, network experiments, container technologies, and various development environment deployments, virtual machines are almost one of the most common and practical basic tools.
 Compared to operating directly on the local machine or physical devices, virtual machines can provide a more independent, secure, and repeatable experimental environment, which is convenient for testing and more suitable for daily learning and tinkering.